temporalio/documentation/docs/java/how-to-heartbeat-an-activity-in-java.md

 In the case of Activity retries, the last Heartbeat's `details` are available and can be extracted from the last failed attempt by using `Activity.getExecutionContext().getHeartbeatDetails(Class<V> detailsClass)`

-The following code is an example for using Activity Heartbeat to check on the download progress for the `download` Activity method.
+The following example uses Activity Heartbeat to report the progress of the `download` Activity method.

 ```java
 public class FileProcessingActivitiesImpl implements FileProcessingActivities {